ThunbergOlle/SteamTradeBot/README.md

 If you've got the bot set to another account than your name, please fill in your Steam64ID inside the config file where ownerid is.
 (WE RECOMMEND HAVING A SEPARATE STEAM ACCOUNT FOR THE BOT AND TRADING).

-### Information you may want to know
-You can edit the config.json file however you want.
-Or at least the data inside it.
-You will have to set your Steam username, password, shared secret and identity secret.
-In here you can also set values for the trash limit or the game that the bot is focusing on.
-When you successfully start the program up you can edit these values from the bar at the top.

 ### UI & Graphics :boom:
 We are currently working hard on an updated user-interface.
 Here you can change values more easily without risking to mess up something.
 But be careful: Changing some values (e.g. the trashlimit) will make the bot act differently from default.
 You can read more about trashlimits here.
 Here are the basics that you will find when starting it up:
  - Trades today: Here you will see the number of trades that the bot has done today, shutting down the bot will make it reset, we are planning to fix this later.